aaron-kristopher/School-Notes-2nd-Year/JRIZAL/19th CENTURY.md

 	- The proposed communism / socialism as an ideal society

 7. Francois Marie Arouet (Voltaire)
-	 - He claimed that pen is mightier than sword
+	 - He claimed that pen is mightier than sword, manifested his passion on anti-clericalism, secularization and toleration.

 8. Thomas Hobbes
 	- Articulated his political philosophy in his masterpiece Leviathan